ADORSYS-GIS/openstack/docs/installing_neutron.md

 [neutron installation docs](https://docs.openstack.org/neutron/latest/install/controller-install-ubuntu.html#prerequisites)

-- To begin with the installation, you need a database that will be used for storing user networks, subnetworks, ports, and even routers which other OpenStack services like Nova can use.
+- To begin with the installation, you need a database that will be used for storing user networks, subnets, ports, and even routers which other OpenStack services like Nova can use.
 - It is good to run all these commands as a root user.